 What is mental clarity?

 Mental clarity is a state in which your perception is unclouded and you are fully present and engaged within the moment.
-The times when you were fully in the moment and can recall exact details of an event or day are the best examples of when you have experienced mental clarity.
+The times when you were fully in the moment and could recall the exact details of an event or day are the best examples of when you have experienced mental clarity.

 Mental clarity is closely tied to your engagement in an activity like when you are in a state of Flow.
 When you are in a state of Flow you are completely engrossed in the present and the task at hand.
 Time seems to fly by and your body and mind are being utilized to their maximum potential.
 Flow can be seen in musicians during a concert where they are performing a song perfectly and seem completely engaged with every note being played.